 In the event that you are in an area under a tornado warning you should move away from any windows.
 It is best to locate yourself inside an interior room.
 If you have a basement, this is the ideal place to stay safe throughout the duration of the tornado warning.
 If you do not have a basement, it is recommended to seek shelter inside your bathtub.
 Also, be sure to protect your head and neck.

 Severe weather alerts are still in affect for our area tonight, including a tornado watch until 8 PM and a flash flood watch until 2 AM Thursday morning.
 You can sign up for alerts here so you can be as prepared as possible.

-If you affected by storm damage, such as hail damage for example, be sure to inspect your roofs and report any suspected damage to your insurance agent as soon as possible.
+If you were in an area affected by storms, be sure to inspect your roofs and report any suspected damage, such as hail damage for example, to your insurance agent as soon as possible.